 Have a look at our Sample Employment Contract on how we deal with this issue of both ‘time’ and ‘area’.
 We put it in ‘stages’.
 If the court believes the ‘time’ restraint is too long, then the court enforces a shorter period.
 If you did not put in these ‘stages’ then the court may not enforce any ‘time’.

 In Entello v Firooztash, the Employer had to go to court.
 This was to enforce a six-month non-solicitation restraint.
 This is because the Employment Contract fails to contain the 6-month restraint.
 Ours does.

 Can the ex-Employee ‘solicit’ your clients?

 The Court has broadened the concept of ‘solicit’ in favour of the Employer.
 Our Employment Contracts adopt this better definition.

-The Court stated that ‘solicit’ means ‘to ask for business’.
+The Court states that ‘solicit’ means ‘to ask for business’.
 That is not new.
 What about if your ex-Employee does not telephone or email your clients?
-In other words, the ex-Employee does not expressly ask the client to come and join him.
+In other words, the ex-Employee does not expressly ask the client to come and join their new business.
 The ex-Employee may not have approached the client at all – it may be the client approaching your ex-Employee.

 The ex-Employee is still ‘soliciting’ that is ‘asking for business’ if he gives the impression of wanting the client.
 It is soliciting if there is any encouragement.
-This is new law and highly beneficial to you.
-This is provided that you have an up-to-date Employment Contract online.
+This is a new law and highly beneficial to you, the Employer.
+This is provided that you have an up-to-date Employment Contract built by Legal Consolidated.